** Some Would Deny Christ On The Cross

 In short:

-The cross is your personal share in Christ’s redemptive mission — and embracing it daily is the true path to holiness.
+The Cross is your personal share in Christ’s redemptive mission — and embracing it daily is the true path to holiness.

 "No cross.
 No salvation.
 No suffering.
 No sanctification.
-No crucified Christ — no true Christianity." - St Louis Montfort

 1. Daily Offering of Suffering